diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Many systems produce streams of data that we would like to aggregate, store, and analyze using Hadoop—and these are the systems that Apache Flume is an ideal fit for.

-Flume is designed for high-volume ingestion of event-based data into Hadoop.
+Flume is designed for `high-volume ingestion` of `event-based data` into Hadoop.
 The canonical example is using Flume to collect logfiles from a bank of web servers, then moving the log events from those files into new aggregated files in HDFS for processing.
-The usual destination (or sink in Flume parlance) is HDFS.
-However, Flume is flexible enough to write to other systems, like HBase or Solr.
+The usual destination (or sink in Flume parlance) is `HDFS`.
+However, Flume is flexible enough to write to other systems, like `HBase or Solr`.

 To use Flume, we need to run a Flume agent, which is a long-lived Java process that runs sources and sinks, connected by channels.
 A source in Flume produces events and delivers them to the channel, which stores the events until they are forwarded to the sink.
 You can think of the source-channel-sink combination as a basic Flume building block.

-A Flume installation is made up of a collection of connected agents running in a distributed topology.
-Agents on the edge of the system (co-located on web server machines, for example) collect data and forward it to agents that are responsible for aggregating and then storing the data in its final destination.
-Agents are configured to run a collection of particular sources and sinks, so using Flume is mainly a configuration exercise in wiring the pieces together.
+`A Flume installation is made up of a collection of connected agents running in a distributed topology`.
+Agents on the edge of the system (co-located on web server machines, for example) collect data and forward it to agents that are responsible for aggregating and then storing the data in its final destination. `Agents are configured to run a collection of particular sources and sinks, so using Flume is mainly a configuration exercise in wiring the pieces together`.
 In this chapter, we’ll see how to build Flume topologies for data ingestion that you can use as a part of your own Hadoop pipeline.

 ### Installing Flume
 Download a stable release of the Flume binary distribution from the [Flume Download Page], and unpack the tarball in a suitable location: